Print Options

 This course covers theoretical and practical aspects of important physical methods for the characterization of inorganic molecules.
 Topics may include NMR, IR, RAMAN, EPR, and electronic and photoelectron spectroscopy; electrochemical methods; and single-crystal X-ray diffraction.

-Instructor(s): W. Lin Terms Offered: Winter
+Instructor(s): Anderson, John; Shevchenko, Elena Terms Offered: Winter

 Prerequisite(s): CHEM 30100